Smartling/SmartlingHelp/_articles/chrome-context-capture-extension/automating-the-chrome-context-capture-extension.md

 **Note:** In your sitemap.xml file you can create a

-<url-list> node populated with a list of URLs you wish to contextualize.
-You can also preload your Project UID and API key by adding this code at the top of your sitemap:</url-list>
+&lt;url-list&gt; node populated with a list of URLs you wish to contextualize.
+You can also preload your Project UID and API key by adding this code at the top of your sitemap:&lt;/url-list&gt;

 ~~~
 &lt;smartlingconfig&gt;